 Claire Srouji Davis, BS'95, MSN'96, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.

 Chris Marcou Eighmey, MSN'96, is an instructor of pediatric surgery at the Oregon Health and Science University School of Medicine in Portland (2020).

-Melissa Geist, MSN’96, EdD’04, co-authored “How Do You Do Creative Inquiry?
-Integrating Research and Practice into Campus Culture,” published in July 2020 in the Journal of Excellence in College Teaching .
-She received the VUSN Alumni Award for Innovation in Health Care in October, and was was recognized in November in the Upper Cumberland Business Journal and by Belmont University in Nashville.
+Melissa Geist, MSN'96, EdD'04, co-authored "How Do You Do Creative Inquiry?
+Integrating Research and Practice into Campus Culture," published in July 2020 in the Journal of Excellence in College Teaching .
+She received the Alumni Award for Innovation in Health Care presented by the VUSN Alumni Association during the school's annual awards ceremony in October, and was recognized in November in the Upper Cumberland Business Journal and by Belmont University in Nashville.
 Melissa is a professor at the Tennessee Technological University Whitson-Hester School of Nursing in Cookeville, and a board-certified family and pediatric nurse practitioner.

-Sharon Heinrich, MSN’96, traveled to Nigeria in December 2015 with a team of Rotarians from the U.S. and Canada to support polio eradication.
+Sharon Heinrich, MSN'96, traveled to Nigeria in December 2015 with a team of Rotarians from the United States and Canada to support polio eradication.

 Angie Long, MSN'96, is a certified nurse-midwife in a new, private, all-female provider practice in Nashville called Women Obstetrics and Gynecology, offering midwifery, well-woman and obstetrics/gynocological services (2017).